ShaunMaher/KhadasVim/documentation/InstallOntoVim.md

 reset
 ```

-## Install the boot.img to eMMC
+## Use U-Boot to create some basic GPT partitions on eMMC
-* Copy the boot.img file to an SD card that is formatted with fat32
-* Connect with the serial adaptor to the Vim
-* Powerup the Vim and immediately press CRTL+C to interupt the boot sequence
+As you can see below, I leave a 64MiB gap at the beginning of the eMMC.
+This is
+to make sure we don't overlap with U-Boot and it's environment.
+We could
+tighten this up with math and testing some other time.
 ```
-sdc_update ramdisk boot.img
-reset
+partitions="uuid_disk=0fa9206e-6bcc-11e8-9392-c3cf9b293922;name=BOOT,start=64MiB,size=100MiB,uuid=ae178b6a-6bcb-11e8-a042-63bcdf179117;name=ROOTFS,size=3900MiB,uuid=a4b19cee-6bd2-11e8-b662-1b9914e11155"
+gpt write mmc 2 ${partitions}
 ```

+## Install a root filesystem
-## Use a Root filesystem hosted on an NFS server
+### Use a Root filesystem hosted on an NFS server
 TODO

-## Install a Root filesystem from a DD image on your TFTP server
+### Install a Root filesystem from a DD image on your TFTP server
 https://www.reddit.com/r/commandline/comments/5psivn/piping_tftp_to_dd/

 This requires a running Linux OS though.
 Can we do something similar from
 within u-boot itself?
 ```
 curl tftp://172.30.0.2/ubuntu-minimal_18.04-1G_ROOTFS.img | \
-  sudo dd of=/dev/rootfs
+  sudo dd of=/dev/disk/by-partlabel/ROOTFS
 ```
 This method is a bit slow.
 40 minutes over 100Mbit/s LAN for a 1GiB image.
 Should also use something like "| tee >(md5sum)" to validate the image that was